NEA-LICENSED TERMITE CONTROL SPECIALIST

 NEA-licensed specialists.
 Same-week appointments available islandwide.
 No obligation to proceed.

-Damp, poorly ventilated spaces — including storerooms, under-sink cabinets, and rarely-opened rooms — create the high-humidity microenvironment that termites thrive in.
-Ensure good airflow throughout your property, including in storage areas.
+Damp, poorly ventilated spaces create the humidity termites thrive in.
+Ensure airflow throughout.

 Factor DIY Treatment Professional Treatment